Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 category: [Screening]
 ---

+## Current Title: Animacy, Empathy Locus, and Logophoricity: An Individual-Differences Analysis of Reflexive Pronoun Resolution in Mandarin Chinese

 ## My thoughts
 - things to talk about with elsi:
   - jun's thesis, meeting with jun and my ideas